 Course Code Course Credit Content of Subject 40ANS001 Foundation of Anthropology 1 2 This course aims to provide a basic understanding of the issues, ideas and methodology of social anthropology through lectures and discussions on the research subjects and areas of social anthropology, fieldwork as a research method, and ethnography as a research outcome.
-40ANS002 Foundation of Anthropology 2 2 Basic theories, methods, and key findings in various fields (physical anthropology, archaeology, primatology, ethnography, etc.) will be reviewed to comprehensively understand human culture.
-40ANS003 Preservation of Museum Objects 1 Collection management and museum environment 40ANS004 Theory and Practice of Audiovisual Storytelling 1 Aquiring the basic knowledge of audiovisual storytelling trough hands on practices.
-40ANS005 Lecture on Anthropology 1 2 Gender and Medical Anthropology 40ANS006 Lecture on Anthropology 2 2 Cultural Heritage Studies 80ANS001 Proseminar 1 2 Proseminar on Anthropological Studies 80ANS002 Proseminar 2 2 Proseminar on Anthropological Studies 80ANS003 Dissertation Seminar 1 2 Seminar for Thesis Writing 80ANS004 Dissertation Seminar 2 2 Seminar for Thesis Writing
+40ANS002 Foundation of Anthropology 2 2 Islam and Modernity 40ANS003 Preservation of Museum Objects 1 Collection management and museum environment 40ANS004 Theory and Practice of Audiovisual Storytelling 1 Aquiring the basic knowledge of audiovisual storytelling trough hands on practices.
+40ANS005 Lecture on Anthropology 1 2 Archaeologcal Theory 40ANS006 Lecture on Anthropology 2 2 Historical Study on Coastal Swahili Society 80ANS001 Proseminar 1 2 Proseminar on Anthropological Studies 80ANS002 Proseminar 2 2 Proseminar on Anthropological Studies 80ANS003 Dissertation Seminar 1 2 Seminar for Thesis Writing 80ANS004 Dissertation Seminar 2 2 Seminar for Thesis Writing